University of Saskatchewan Animal Care and Use Program

 The ethics committee responsible for the Animal Care and Use Program is the University Committee on Animal Care and Supply (UCACS).
 Administrative responsibility for the University's overall program of animal care and use, and operation of the UCACS, rests with the Vice President Research.
 Ethics review, education and compliance functions at the U of S are largely managed through the VPR Research Ethics Office.

-The Research Ethics Office relocated to the National Research Council Plant Biotechnology Institute (NRC-PBI) as of January 12, 2009.
+The Research Ethics Office is located in the National Research Council Plant Biotechnology Institute (NRC-PBI).

 Hours of Business